 Power Up!
 Batteries are key to a maintain a Drone’s Life Cycle

-Here are some of the battery tips to help you set-up and scale your drone operation.
+Here are some of the battery tips to help you set-up and scale your UAV operation.

 Buying Drone Batteries

-Each drone usually comes with 12 batteries at the time of purchase.
-However, we will recommend you to buy additional batteries to meet the flight demands of your industry and projects.
-Some jobs may require multiple flights to map large areas, where additional batteries are needed.
+Each UAV usually comes with 12 batteries at the time of purchase.
+However, we will recommend you buy additional batteries to meet the flight demands of your industry and projects.
+Some jobs may require multiple flights to map large areas, where additional batteries are necessary.

 Storing Drone Batteries

-Batteries should be stored in a cool place and should be kept away from flammable objects or liquids.
+Batteries should be store in a cool place and should be kept away from flammable objects or liquids.

 Do not overcharge batteries, leave batteries charging overnight, or without observation.
 While traveling, the batteries should be kept safely in a travel case.